Get quotes from these car insurance providers and more

 Paying annually is usually cheaper because if you pay monthly you will be charged interest of up to 30%.

-If you have a fully comprehensive policy you might be covered to drive other people's cars, but some polices do not allow this.
+If you have a fully comprehensive policy you might be covered to drive other people's cars, but some polices do not allow you to drive other cars at all.
+Check first.